jmico/beekeeper/README.md

 - `bkpr` command which spawns and controls worker processes.

+- Command line tools for monitoring and controlling remotely worker pools.

+- A simple internal broker handy for development or running tests.

 - Automatic message routing between frontend and backend buses.

-- Command line tools for monitoring and controlling remotely worker pools.

 - Centralized logging, which can be shoveled to an external monitoring application.